 - Inflation (CPI):

 - FDI Inflow:

-Settled by freed slaves from the United States, Liberia enjoyed relative peace until a long and bloody civil war that ended in 1995.
+Settled in the 18th century by freed slaves, predominantly from the United States, Liberia enjoyed relative peace until a long and bloody civil war that ended in 1995.
 Rebel leader Charles Taylor was forced to step down as president in 2003 and was later convicted of war crimes.
-Ellen Johnson Sirleaf became president in 2006 and stabilized the country.
+Ellen Johnson Sirleaf became president in 2006 and stabilized the country during her two terms.
 U.N. peacekeepers departed in 2016.
-Sirleaf was constitutionally limited to two terms.
-Former soccer star George Weah and Vice President Joseph Boakai were the top two vote-getters in the October 2017 presidential election.
-A November runoff was delayed to investigate dubious allegations of fraud.
+Former soccer star George Weah defeated Vice President Joseph Boakai in the 2017 presidential election following delays to investigate allegations of fraud.
 A protest group, the Council of Patriots, has periodically mobilized street demonstrations against Weah, decrying corruption and economic underperformance.
 Although Liberia is rich in natural resources, including rubber, mineral resources, and iron ore, but suffers from widespread poverty.

 Liberia’s top individual and corporate income tax rates are 25 percent.
 Other taxes include property and goods and services taxes.
-The overall tax burden equals 31.7 percent of total domestic income.
-Over the past three years, government spending has amounted to 36.8 percent of total output (GDP), and budget deficits have averaged 6.0 percent of GDP.
-Public debt is equivalent to 44.8 percent of GDP.
+The overall tax burden equals 21.8 percent of total domestic income.
+Over the past three years, government spending has amounted to 35.5 percent of the country’s output (GDP), and budget deficits have averaged 4.2 percent of GDP.
+Public debt is equivalent to 34.4 percent of GDP.

 The costs involved in starting a business, obtaining electricity, and dealing with construction permits have decreased, but the business climate remains tainted by corruption.
 The labor force participation rate climbed in 2019.
 The Liberian government influences the prices of many basic goods, and there are no plans for privatization of state-owned enterprises.